aGIToz/Graph_Signal_Processing/README.md

 $ conda install -c pytorch faiss-gpu cudatoolkit=10.2
 ```
 - You may need to change the cudatookit version.
 More details on above step are [here](https://pytorch.org/get-started/locally/) and [here](https://github.com/facebookresearch/faiss/blob/master/INSTALL.md).
-- The next steps are tricky and important.
+- The next two steps *are important*.
-- Install torch_geometric **inside the conda environment using the pip command Not the `conda install` command**.
+- Install torch_geometric **inside the conda environment using the pip command, Not the `conda install` command**.
 Just follow the steps [here](https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html).
 - To render the pointcloud one needs open3d.
 Again, it is recommended to install open3d using the pip command **Not** the `conda-install` command.
 ```
 $ pip install open3d